rashmitakudamala/ehr-trajectory-functional-decline/README.md

-# Predicting Early Functional Decline from Longitudinal Biomarker Trajectories
+# Predicting Early Functional Mobility Decline from Longitudinal Laboratory and Vital Sign Trajectories

 This repository contains the **SQL queries and analysis notebook** used for the AMIA submission:

-**Predicting Early Functional Decline from Longitudinal Laboratory and Vital Sign Trajectories**
+**Predicting Early Functional Decline from Longitudinal Laboratory and Vital Sign Trajectories:
+A Large-Scale Study Using the All of Us Research Program**

 The goal of this repository is to enable **reproducible data extraction and analysis using the OMOP Common Data Model (CDM)**.